mahikamaini/tinkertrap/README.md

 The device requires a USB-A to micro-USB cable, not a USB-A to USB-C cable.
 ### What I Accomplished
 I was able to install the necessary UART drivers on my laptop and obtain a USB-A to micro-USB cable.
 From there, I connected the ESP32 to my laptop and successfully flashed some of the example scripts to it.
 With Ben, we also discussed how to best adapt the existing pedestrian_detect code to apply to single images rather than a continuous video feed using ChatGPT as a guide.

+## Wednesday, May 21, 2025
+### Task
+Do initial file structure setup for the project as given by ChatGPT.
+### Notes
+N/A
+### What I Accomplished
+I was able to set up the project with the relevant file structure and code given by ChatGPT.
+While trying to build the project, I ran into various bugs, mostly involving installing necessary CMake drivers and ESP version control.
+I am currently working with ChatGPT to resolve these errors.